 From this spring’s SciFri Book Club pick, learn how early humans developed concepts like dry-aging to make mammoth meat tastier and last longer.

-This story is a part of our fall Book Club conversation about ‘Lost Feast: Culinary Extinction and the Future of Food.’
+This story is a part of our spring Book Club conversation about ‘Lost Feast: Culinary Extinction and the Future of Food.’
 Want to participate?
 Join our new online community space or record a voice message on the Science Friday VoxPop app.

 The following is an excerpt from Lost Feast: Culinary Extinction and the Future of Food by Lenore Newman.